gruntwork-io/boilerplate/README.md

   boilerplate variables, evaluates to the string `true`.
 This is useful to conditionally enable or disable dependencies.
 * For an alternative way to execute commands, see the `shell` helper in [template helpers](#template-helpers).

+#### Includes

+Boilerplate can include the configuration from one template inside another.
+Templates can be included *before* or *after* the current configuration.
+Unlike the `template-url`, included files are paths to a file, as opposed to a directory.
+This allows you to include multiple files from the same directory.
+Included templates can be URLs or relative paths to a file.
+Here's an example:

+    ```yaml
+    variables:
+      - name: foo
+        description: my foo variable

+    includes:
+      before:
+        - ../includes/beforefile.yml
+        - git@github.com:gruntwork-io/boilerplate.git//examples/include/boilerplate.yml?ref=master
+      after:
+        - ../includes/afterfile.yml
+    ```

+In this example, the following processing order occurs:

+1. The contents of `beforefile.yml`
+1. The contents of `boilerplate.yml` in the git repository
+1. The contents of the original template
+1. The contents of `afterfile.yml`

+If a variable `foo` is defined with different default values in each of these templates, the last value takes precedence.
+Hooks and dependencies are also processed following this same convention.
+Included files can themselves include files, and the ordering is preserved.
+However, and included file cannot include itself as this would result in an infinite loop.

 #### Templates